rakutentech/ios-rresultbuilders/README.md

 ## <a name="example" /> Example

-- Open and Run the project inside Example folder and find various user cases
+- Open and Run the project inside Example folder and find various use cases

 ## <a name="contribute" /> Contribute